shariq1989/cookbook/content/recipe/braised_short_ribs.md

 1. Pre-heat oven to 300 degrees.
 2. Generously season the short ribs with salt and pepper on all sides.
 3. Heat oil in a [dutch oven](https://amzn.to/3ob8ebq) and sear the short ribs until all sides are golden brown, about 1 1/2 minute for each side.
-Remove the meat from the pan and set it aside.
+Set aside.
 You may have to do this in batches until all the short ribs have had a chance to cook.

 {{< figure src="/images/bsr1.jpg" class="instructionFigure">}}

 {{< figure src="/images/bsr2.jpg" class="instructionFigure">}}

 4. In the same pot, add carrots, celery, and onion.
 Cook until the onions become translucent and soften.
-5. Next, add garlic, tomato paste, Better than Bouillon, and flour.
+5. Next, add garlic, tomato paste, [Better than Bouillon](https://amzn.to/39EkMPQ), and flour.
 Stir to build a roux for another 2 minutes.

 {{< figure src="/images/bsr3.jpg" class="instructionFigure">}}

 {{< figure src="/images/bsr4.jpg" class="instructionFigure">}}

-6. Add water and the cooking wine and stir to combine.
+6. Add water, cooking wine, and stir to combine.
 Bring the mixture to a boil and then turn off the heat.

 {{< figure src="/images/bsr5.jpg" class="instructionFigure">}}

-7. Nestle the reserved short ribs into the pan, along with fresh thyme and butter.
+7. Nestle the reserved short ribs into the pan, along with thyme and butter.

 {{< figure src="/images/bsr6.jpg" class="instructionFigure">}}
 {{< figure src="/images/bsr7.jpg" class="instructionFigure">}}

-8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours over medium heat.
+8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours.
-9. Serve with mashed potatoes or a cauliflower mash.
+9. Serve with mashed potatoes or a [cauliflower mash](https://www.jamilghar.com/recipe/cauliflower_mash/).
 You will want something to soak up the vegetables and gravy the meat cooks in.

 {{< figure src="/images/bshr8.jpg" class="instructionFigure">}}